kirapythia/teppo-frontend/README.md

 A web client for using [Teppo REST API](https://github.com/espoon-voltti/teppo-backend).
 See [application wiki](../../wiki/) for more information.

 # Development Notes October 31, 2018.
 To use SVGO optimizer that will significantly speed-up the load time required to load SVG plans inline.
-Uncomment the following line from webpack.config files.

 Simply add configuration object to module.loaders like this.